-We’ve got it pretty easy, folks.
-Building a comprehensive, diversified portfolio of investments has never been simpler, and it’s never been cheaper.
+As investors, we have it pretty easy.
+Building a comprehensive, diversified portfolio of investments has never been simpler than it is today.
+And it’s never been cheaper, either.

-Today, I’m going to show you how to keep it all within the Schwab family.
+Today, I’ll show you the benefits of keeping it all within the Schwab family, and how to go about it.
 Schwab ETFs only number around 30 or so, but they’re among the lowest-cost products on the market, and they largely tend to earn strong ratings from analysts who cover funds.

 The Best Schwab ETFs to Buy Now

-The purpose of this article is to introduce you to the best Schwab ETFs to buy if you want to address basic portfolio needs in both stocks and bonds.
+I’m writing this article about the best Schwab ETFs to buy if you’re trying to address basic portfolio needs across stocks and bonds.

-In other words: This isn’t an exhaustive list of every fund you’d ever want for every swing or day trading need.
-This is simply a smart place to start if you want to build a core buy-and-hold portfolio using Schwab ETFs.
+I say that so you understand this isn’t an exhaustive list of every fund you’d want for, say, swing trading or day trading.
+It’s just a smart place to start if you want to build a buy-and-hold portfolio using Schwab ETFs.

 1. Schwab U.S. Large-Cap ETF

-I should note that since Schwab U.S. Large-Cap ETF launched, other fund providers have lowered the expenses on their S&P 500 ETFs, so SCHX is now roughly on par with many of its competitors.
-Still, it remains one of Schwab’s best ETFs: a straightforward and dirt-cheap way to address one of the most crucial aspects of your portfolio.
+Since Schwab U.S. Large-Cap ETF launched, other fund providers have lowered the expenses on their S&P 500 ETFs, so while SCHX is still cheaper than many similar funds, it doesn’t have a cost edge over as many funds as it used to.
+Regardless, it remains one of Schwab’s best ETFs: a straightforward and dirt-cheap way to address one of the most crucial aspects of your portfolio.

 Want to learn more about SCHX?
 Check out the Schwab provider site.